-This Compensation Discussion and Analysis provides information with respect to the following persons who, pursuant to SEC rules, constitute our NEOs for fiscal 2020:
+This Compensation Discussion and Analysis provides information with respect to the following persons who, pursuant to SEC rules, constitute our named executive officers ("NEOs") for fiscal 2021:

-- Michael Hurlston,2 our President and Chief Executive Officer (our "CEO"); - Dean Butler,3 our Senior Vice President and Chief Financial Officer (our "CFO"); - Saleel Awsare, our Senior Vice President and General Manager, PC and Peripherals Division; - Phillip Kumin,4 our Senior Vice President of Worldwide Sales; - Richard Lu,5 our former Senior Vice President and General Manager, Mobile and Automotive Division; - John McFarland, our Senior Vice President, General Counsel and Secretary; - Kermit Nolan,6 our Corporate Vice President and Chief Accounting Officer; and - Alex Wong,7 our former Senior Vice President of Worldwide Operations.
+- Michael Hurlston, our President and Chief Executive Officer (our "CEO"); - Dean Butler, our Senior Vice President and Chief Financial Officer (our "CFO"); - Saleel Awsare, our Senior Vice President and General Manager, PC and Peripherals Division; - Phillip Kumin, our former Senior Vice President of Worldwide Sales; and - John McFarland, our Senior Vice President, General Counsel and Secretary.

 This Compensation Discussion and Analysis provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each component of compensation that we provide.
-In addition, we explain how and why the Compensation Committee arrived at the specific compensation policies and decisions involving our executive officers, including our NEOs, during fiscal 2020.
+In addition, we explain how and why the Compensation Committee arrived at the specific compensation policies and decisions involving our executive officers, including our NEOs, during fiscal 2021.